patooz/alx-higher_level_programming/0x0A-python-inheritance/README.md

-10-square.py - a class Square that inherits from Rectangle (9-rectangle.py 11-square.py - a class Square that inherits from Rectangle (9-rectangle.py) 100-my_int.py - a class MyInt that inherits from int
+10-square.py - a class Square that inherits from Rectangle (9-rectangle.py 11-square.py - a class Square that inherits from Rectangle (9-rectangle.py) 100-my_int.py - a class MyInt that inherits from int 101-add_attribute.py - a function that adds a new attribute to an object if it’s possible